-All destinations when leaving secondary school will require skills in numeracy.
-Students who are passionate about mathematics and wish to continue with this subject further will benefit highly from completing the further mathematics course at GCSE, and it will set them up for great success in the subject.
+All destinations when leaving secondary school will require skills in numeracy and statistical thinking and this course has a wide range cross-curricular links, for example Geography and Child Development.
+Students who are passionate about mathematics and wish to continue with this subject further will benefit highly from completing the Statistics course at GCSE, and it will set them up for great success in the subject.